Kenneth Tait: Battle of Britain

 On its return to England, No. 87 Squadron was based at Filton as part of No. 10 Group.
 It saw little action in the early stages of the Battle of Britain as it was rebuilt following its losses in France and during this time, Tait was promoted to flying officer.
 Now under the command of Squadron Leader Terrence Lovell-Gregg, a fellow New Zealander, the squadron was one of several scrambled in the afternoon of 15 August to intercept a large raid mounted on Portland by around 30 Ju 87s with a fighter escort numbering 100 aircraft.
 Tait destroyed a Bf 110 and damaged two others.
 Lovell-Gregg was killed during the engagement and Tait formed part of the burial party for the interment at Warmwell.
-He destroyed two enemy aircraft on 25 August, a Bf 110 and Bf 109 respectively.
+He destroyed two German aircraft to the west of Portland on 25 August, a Bf 110 and Bf 109.

 Early in December 1940, Tait was taken off operational duties and sent to No. 56 Operational Training Unit as an instructor.
 In February the following year, he was awarded the Distinguished Flying Cross.
 The next month, he was mentioned in despatches.
 Promoted to flight lieutenant in May 1941, Tait returned to operational flying in July.
 He was posted to No. 257 Squadron, which operated from Coltishall and carried out patrols and reconnaissance flights over the North Sea.
 On 4 August, he failed to return from a sortie attacking E-boats.
-Initially reported as missing, he was subsequently reported as being presumed to have been shot down and killed.
+Initially reported as missing in action, he was subsequently presumed to have been shot down and killed.

-Tait has no known grave and is commemorated on the Commonwealth War Graves Commission's Air Forces Memorial near Egham in Surrey, England.
-He is credited with the confirmed destruction of five enemy aircraft, a share in another destroyed and eight damaged.
+Tait is commemorated on the Commonwealth War Graves Commission's Air Forces Memorial near Egham in Surrey, England.
+He is credited with the confirmed destruction of five German aircraft, a share in another destroyed and eight damaged.